-Surveys are used on an as-needed basis as a tool to gather information on peoples' perceptions, preferences, and practices.
-Surveys can range from being informal and inexpensive to scientific and more costly.
+Surveys are used on an as-needed basis as a tool to gather information on people's perceptions, preferences, and practices.
+Surveys can range from being informal to a more scientific approach.
 The information being sought and the use of that information in the regional transportation planning process will vary.
-In 2009, RTC conducted a significant telephone and written survey of households to help determine travel behavior and patterns.
-Telephone survey personnel were able to administer the household travel survey in both English and Spanish.
+Based on the needs of the project/program process, surveys are translated for RTC's identified LEP populations.

-Planning Partners: Coordinated Public Outreach Activities/Events
+Coordinated Public Outreach Activities/Events

 RTC staff will coordinate with member jurisdictions and agencies to help outreach to a larger number of people.
 Combining resources to publicize activities and events will help RTC to reach a broader audience and will help to promote best practices both for public outreach and for transportation planning and project implementation.
-Examples of this coordination include combined presentations with other local, regional and state transportation jurisdictions and agencies.
+Examples of this coordination include combined presentations with other local, regional, and state transportation jurisdictions and agencies.

-VI.
-PUBLIC PARTICIPATION IN RTC's REGIONAL TRANSPORTATION PLAN and TRANSPORTATION IMPROVEMENT PROGRAM: A GUIDE TO PROCEDURES
+VIII.
+PUBLIC PARTICIPATION IN RTC's REGIONAL TRANSPORTATION PLAN AND TRANSPORTATION IMPROVEMENT PROGRAM: A GUIDE TO PROCEDURES

-There are two core duties performed by RTC as part of the federal metropolitan transportation planning process that are specially called out in federal law as needing early and continuing opportunities for public participation.
+There are two core duties performed by RTC as part of the federal metropolitan transportation planning process that are particularly called out in federal law as needing early and continuing opportunities for public participation.
 These two core duties are development of a Regional Transportation Plan (RTP) for Clark County and Regional Transportation Improvement Program (TIP) for Clark County.

-Because the Regional Transportation Plan, also known as the Metropolitan Transportation Plan, includes a comprehensive, long-term vision for the future transportation system, the RTP's development process provides the earliest and the best opportunity for interested persons and public agencies to influence RTC's transportation policies and investment priorities.
-It is at this earlier RTP stage where investment priorities and major planning-level project design concepts are established, and broad, regional impacts of transportation on the environment are addressed.
+Because the Regional Transportation Plan, also known as the Metropolitan Transportation Plan, includes a comprehensive, long-term vision for the future transportation system, RTP's development process provides the earliest and best opportunity for interested persons and public agencies to influence RTC's transportation policies and investment priorities.
+It is at this earlier RTP stage where investment priorities and major planning-level project design concepts are established and where broad, regional impacts of transportation on the environment are addressed.